Hildebrand & Wilson, LLP

 4. What Are Survival Damages?

-In addition to the standard damages that can be recovered in these type of claims, wrongful death attorneys can also recover survival damages for families of the deceased.
+In addition to the standard damages that can be recovered in these types of claims, wrongful death attorneys can also recover survival damages for families of the deceased.
 These are damages which, had the deceased survived, he or she would have been able to claim on their own.

 Survival damages include the physical and emotional pain and suffering the deceased would have experienced in cases such as truck accidents that resulted in death due to a fire or even instances where the deceased was alive for a while but then passed on.
 Survival damages also include compensation for medical bills, funeral and burial costs, and other costs incurred by the estate of the deceased.